 The police officer’s opinions in the crash report can be accepted based on his skills.
 It also depends on how the crash was investigated.

-Many people are unaware that the police officer’s opinion may or may not come into evidence in a personal injury trial.
-Nevertheless, we recommend that people injured in an accident who think another is at fault always call the police and get a crash report.
+Many people are unaware that a police officer’s opinion may or may not be admissible as evidence in a personal injury trial.
+Nevertheless, we recommend that people injured in an accident who believe another party is at fault always call the police and obtain a crash report.

 In serious accidents, the investigation team may be qualified.
-They will do the work needed to make the opinions acceptable in court.
-If not an accident reconstruction expert may be needed to explain the crash at trial.
+They will undertake the necessary work to make the opinions acceptable in court.
+If not, an accident reconstruction expert may be needed to explain the crash at trial.

 Nevertheless, if the at-fault party pled guilty to a traffic ticket and paid the fine, the admission might be useful and impact a personal injury case.

 The chance of formal accident reconstruction is good in serious cases, including wrongful death or severe injuries.
-Generally, if a formal accident reconstruction occurs, the reconstruction officer is probably qualified to do that work.
+Generally, if a formal accident reconstruction is conducted, the reconstruction officer is likely qualified to perform that work.

 Many insurance companies base their initial acceptance or denial of a claim on the crash report.
-The contributing factors and who the officer says is at fault for causing the accident control many insurance claims.
+The contributing factors and who the officer identifies as being at fault for causing the accident control many insurance claims.

 Other things can affect an insurance claim.
 These include witness statements, comments from the insured, and other evidence not in the crash report.

 If you were in an accident, check the factors and conditions section.
-It will show you what the investigating officer thinks about the causation of the accident.
+It will reveal the investigating officer’s assessment of the accident’s cause.
 If you have questions about who was at fault, speak with the best car accident attorney you can find.

 Following the “factors and conditions” section, there is a narrative and diagram section.
-This section adds detail to the factors and conditions and explains the officer’s opinion on the cause of the wreck under the laws of Texas.
+This section provides additional details on the factors and conditions and explains the officer’s opinion on the cause of the wreck under Texas law.

 The crash report can show other basic information, such as: